joeshaw/carwings/README.md

-Through the Carwings API you can ask your vehicle for the latest data, see current battery and charging statuses, see the current climate control state, start or stop climate control remotely, and remotely start charging.
+Through the Carwings API you can ask your vehicle for the latest data, see current battery and charging statuses, see the current climate control state, start or stop climate control remotely, remotely start charging, and retrieve the last known location of the vehicle.

-The `carwings` library current implements a subset of these options.

-- [x] Establish an authenticated connection to Carwings
-- [x] Ask Carwings to update vehicle data, and monitor the update
-- [x] Get the current battery status
-- [x] Get the current climate control status
-- [x] Remotely start and stop climate control
-- [x] Remotely start charging
-- [ ] Vehicle location

 ## Command-line tool